Optical flow: Learning-based models

 Instead of seeking to model optical flow directly, one can train a machine learning system to estimate optical flow.
 Since 2015, when FlowNet was proposed, learning based models have been applied to optical flow and have gained prominence.
-Initially, these approaches were based on Convolutional Neural Networks arranged in a U-Net architecture.
+Initially, these approaches were based on Convolutional Neural Networks arranged in a U-Net architecture, often utilizing encoder-decoder or feature pyramid structures, such as PWC-Net, which integrated cost volumes (a 4D tensor representing the matching costs between all pairs of pixels in two feature maps) and warping (the process of spatially transforming one image based on a predicted flow field) to refine flow estimates across multiple scales.
 However, with the advent of transformer architecture in 2017, transformer based models have gained prominence.
+A significant shift occurred with the introduction of RAFT (Recurrent All-Pairs Field Transforms), which replaced coarse-to-fine pyramids with a single GRU-based state that iteratively updates the flow field.
+By maintaining a constant feature resolution at 1/8 of the input, RAFT significantly improved the preservation of fine details and robustness to fast motion compared to previous bottleneck-heavy designs, influencing a wide range of subsequent models that adopt similar iterative update mechanisms.